-Many organizations, governments, hospitals and clinics are reviewing and developing plans for a potential influenza pandemic.
-A major pandemic would leave large numbers of Canadians ill and would have a major impact on physician practices.
-Already, many physicians have been asked to contribute to preparations in anticipation of a pandemic or other catastrophe.
+Many organizations, governments, hospitals and clinics are reviewing and developing plans for potential or declared pandemics, such as COVID-19.
+A major pandemic may leave large numbers of Canadians ill and have a major impact on physician practices.
+Already, many physicians have been asked to contribute to preparations for a pandemic (i.e. COVID-19) or in anticipation of other catastrophic events.

 Some physicians have expressed concerns about being asked to assume responsibilities outside of their usual role and location of practice.